-I currently teach creative writing at the College of William & Mary; previously, I've taught at Oberlin College, Portland Community College, the Writers in the Schools Program in Portland, Stanford University, and the University of Iowa, and next up I'll be teaching undergraduates and MFA students at beautiful Northern Arizona University.
+I've taught creative writing at the College of William & Mary, Oberlin College, Portland Community College, the Writers in the Schools Program in Portland, Stanford University, and the University of Iowa, and next up I'll be teaching undergraduates and MFA students at beautiful Northern Arizona University.
 Some recent and upcoming courses:

 Intro to Creative Writing

 An exploration of fiction, nonfiction, poetry, and their trans-genre interstices.
-Readings for spring 2017 included Citizen by Claudia Rankine, fiction from the Junot Diaz–edited Best American Short Stories 2016, and poems by Cathy Park Hong, Terrance Hayes, Wallace Stevens, Evie Shockley, Tyehimba Jess, Frank O'Hara, Layli Long Soldier, Ari Banias, and others.
+Readings for spring 2017 included Citizen by Claudia Rankine, fiction from the Junot Diaz–edited Best American Short Stories 2016, and poems by Cathy Park Hong, Terrance Hayes, Wallace Stevens, Evie Shockley, Tyehimba Jess, Frank O'Hara, Layli Long Soldier, Ari Banias, Danez Smith, and others.